There are a TON of great protein bars for diabetes available out there. Here are key things to look for.

 - How much fat is in the bar and what type of fat is it?

-- How much carbohydrate is in the bar?
+- What is the total amount of carbohydrate in the bar?

-- How much of the carbohydrate is made of sugar?
+- What quantity of the carbohydrate is made of sugar?

 - How much fiber is in the bar?